 *Please bring assigned readings to class.
 For those that are online, either print them or access them electronically in class via your laptop, tablet, or smartphone.

-As a way of encouraging you to think about assigned material in advance of class and to facilitate rich discussions, you are to post on Blackboard in advance of certain classes.
-The dates when a reading response is due are listed on the schedule below.
+As a way of encouraging you to think about assigned material in advance of class and to facilitate rich discussions, you are to post on Blackboard in advance of the class meetings indicated on the schedule below.